threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

  @chatflow_step("Main Dish")
  def restaurant_main_dish(self):
-  # display the main dishes of the selected restaurant so the user can choose only one dish
+  # display the main dishes of the selected restaurant so the user could choose only one dish
   self.main_dish = self.single_choice("Please Select your main dish", self.menus[self.restaurant_name]["main"])

   # ask about the mount (this accepts any integer)